Localized Multiple Kernel Learning---A Convex Approach: Conclusions

 Localized approaches to multiple kernel learning allow for flexible distribution of kernel weights over the input space, which can be a great advantage when samples require varying kernel importance.
-As we showed in this paper, this can be the case in image recognition and several computational biology applications.
-However, all prevalent approaches to localized MKL require solving difficult non-convex optimization problems, which makes them potentially prone to overfitting as theoretical guarantees such as generalization error bounds are yet unknown.
+As we show in this paper, this can be the case in image recognition and several computational biology applications.
+However, almost prevalent approaches to localized MKL require solving difficult non-convex optimization problems, which makes them potentially prone to overfitting as theoretical guarantees such as generalization error bounds are yet unknown.

-In this paper, we proposed a theoretically grounded approach to localized MKL, consisting of two subsequent steps: 1. clustering the training instances and 2. computation of the kernel weights for each cluster through a single convex optimization problem.
+In this paper, we propose a theoretically grounded approach to localized MKL, consisting of two subsequent steps: 1. clustering the training instances and 2. computation of the kernel weights for each cluster through a single convex optimization problem.
 For which we derive an efficient optimization algorithm based on Fenchel duality.
-Using Rademacher complexity theory, we establish the first large-deviation inequalities for localized MKL, showing that the smoothness in the cluster membership assignments crucially controls the generalization error.
-The proposed method is well suited for deployment in the domains of computer vision and computational biology: for the tasks of visual image recognition and protein fold prediction, we achieve empirical results that both surpass the historically best known results from the literature on the respective data sets.
-For splice site detection, CLMKL achieves up to $10\%$ higher accuracy than its global and non-convex localized counterparts
+Using Rademacher complexity theory, we establish large-deviation inequalities for localized MKL, showing that the smoothness in the cluster membership assignments crucially controls the generalization error.
+The proposed method is well suited for deployment in the domains of computer vision and computational biology.
+For splice site detection, CLMKL achieves up to $5\%$ higher accuracy than its global and non-convex localized counterparts.

-Future work will aim at investigating convex clustering strategies such as \cite{hocking2011clusterpath} to overcome the k-means preprocessing step, and how to principally include the construction of the data partition into our framework by constructing partitions that can capture the local variation of prediction importance of different features, thus thriving to solve the clustering and MKL steps in a joint convex problem.
+Future work could analyze extension of the methodology to semi-supervised learning \citep{gornitz2009active,gornitz2013toward} or using different clustering objectives \citep{vogt2015probabilistic,hocking2011clusterpath} and how to principally include the construction of the data partition into our framework by constructing partitions that can capture the local variation of prediction importance of different features.